What Is A Pool Skimmer And How Does It Work? Learn How They Can Remove Debris from your Water’s Surface

 The questions will follow: why is the water dirty?
 Why is the bottom of the pool dark and full of “stuff”?
 Why is my filter not working properly?
 Why has my pool pipe died on me?

-How a pool skimmer works should not be asked once it’s too late, so let’s get to learning as much as we can about pool skimmers right now!
+How a pool skimmer works should not be asked when it’s too late, so let’s get to learning as much as we can about pool skimmers right now!

 They are installed near or (as is the case with floating skimmers) on the surface of your pool to catch floating debris before it sinks to the bottom of your pool or, as we said, get sucked in and cause damage to your pump or filter.